 WordPress Multisite is Superior

-The Multisite feature makes installing WordPress and managing different sites separately unnecessary.
+The WordPress Multisite feature makes managing different sites separately unnecessary.
 For example, let’s say that you want to build a platform and scale it, but you also want a separate one where you’ll bring in additional users to convert.
 Instead of installing WordPress one more time, you can use the same username and dashboard to manage them both.

 Multisite networks share the same plugins, themes, and database, but, they don’t have their own server directory, while they do have individual media directories and tables in the database.